Kortrijk City Hall

-Location

-Kortrijk Stadhuis or Kortrijk city hall is situated on the Grote Markt, between Leiestraat and Rijselsestraat of the city of Kortrijk.

 History

 As early as the 14th century, Kortrijk possessed a town hall, which was, however, completely gutted down by the French army after the victory at Westrozebeke in 1382.
 In 1420, a larger town hall was built in High Gothic style.
 The pointed arches in the hall on the ground-flour and upstairs are the only remnants of that building.

 The present city hall was erected about 1520 in a style composed of Gothic and Renaissance elements.
 It was considerably larger than its predecessor.
 The front was gilded and polychromed (as the front of the Brussels town hall still is).

 In 1526, statues of the principal Counts of Flanders were put into niches, which so far had housed prophets' statues.
 In 1616 the town hall was once more enlarged, with a part of the front in the extant style.

 From the end of the 17th and throughout the 18th centuries, the front underwent a series of alterations and mutilations including the addition of a pillory.